supersambo/papis-tui/README.md

 ![image](https://github.com/supersambo/repo_pics/blob/main/multiline.jpg?raw=true)

 `papis-tui` injects a few additional methods into the papis Document class in order to display content conveniently.
-One example of this is the last line. `docs.foreach` allows to display elements of a list enclosed in a specific style while specifying a separator (strings can be split into lists using the `sep` argument).
+One example of this is used on the last line above. `docs.foreach` allows to display elements of a list enclosed in a specific style while specifying a separator (strings can be split into lists using the `sep` argument).

 ### Tablestyle
 Table is less customizable in terms of styling.
 Pseudo html styling is not parsed in this case.
 Rather, one can choose styling attributes for the header (`headerstyle`), selected rows (`cursorrowstyle`), non selected rows (`rowstyle`) and the separator to be placed between columns.
 Still, style attributes can be combined using the pipe operator (e.g. `bold|red_green|underline`).

-Table style is defined columnwise, whereas each column entry takes three inputs `content` (what is displayed on each row per document), `header` (column title) and a fixed width for each column.
+Table style is defined columnwise, where each column entry takes three inputs `content` (what is displayed on each row per document), `header` (column title) and a fixed `width` for each column.
 Checkout the self-explanatory example below:

 ```yaml
 documentlist: